baheredia/set/Readme.md

 List of things I want to do with it, in no particular order:

+* Separate the different modes of play.
+Normal, With Clock, And One color normal, and with clock.
+* For that I really need to clean the code.
 * Put an Against the clock (it will have a clock, and you should do it in the less time possible, maybe Time/nSets (since you can have short hands or long hands)
 * Put an Against the machine (with difficulty) (it will give you a fixed amount of time to find a set before the point is taken for the machine).
 I will need to think how to do this.
 * The code needs more cleaning: separate into different modules.